-Biden faces new border emergency in Texas, where thousands of Haitian migrants are stuck under bridge in squalid conditions
+Thousands of Haitian migrants wait under bridge in South Texas after mass border crossing

 The mayor said his city and the migrants are both victims, suffering the consequences of federal policy decisions that fail to address the realities on the ground in border communities.

 “You have a favela that has been established overnight with individuals who are destitute,” Lozano said.
 “Border Patrol is doing their best to process these people, but the Del Rio Sector is 240 miles wide.
-If the attention is given here to these 8,000 people, that opens up a big question: Who’s watching the rest of the sector?”
+Who’s watching the rest of the sector?”

 Miroff reported from Washington.
+Maria Sacchetti in Washington contributed to this report.